yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

     * Upload pretrained_<model_name>_dsdl.json into notebooks/data folder.
  7. The pre-trained model pretrained_<model_name>_dsdl is now deployed within DSDL.

-Here is an example, that walks through detection "Detect DGA domains using pre-trained model in DSDL" model deployment
+### Example: Steps for deploying model for: "Detect DGA domains using pre-trained model in DSDL"

 1. Make sure the Splunk app for Data Science and Deep Learning (DSDL) is installed and set up.
 2. To retrieve the model name, open [lookups](https://github.com/splunk/security_content/tree/develop/lookups) directory and look for the _dsdl.yml file.
 (Currently, this the only [pretrained dsdl model file](https://github.com/splunk/security_content/blob/develop/lookups/__mlspl_pretrained_dga_model_dsdl.yml) available in the lookups directory)